 Smoking, eating, and drinking are not allowed.

 The Media Center is not a lending library.
-Selected (and clearly marked) media, especially those for the preparation of presentations, are available for a brief loan, meaning overnight or over the weekend.
-A loan is only possible if the user has a chip card (student ID) and fills out a registration form (see above).
+Selected media, especially those for the preparation of presentations, are available for a brief loan, meaning overnight or over the weekend.
+A loan is only possible if the user has his PUCK (Potsdam University's Chip Card) and signs our user agreement.

 Please present any books, magazines, etc. that you bring into the Media Center.

 Instructors’ semester materials can only be used for copying.
-Please put all of them back.
+Please put all of them back in place.

 The computer workstations are available to all students, with preference given to language-learning activities.
-Private files can be saved on a USB stick.
-It is imperative that copyright law be observed.
+Please note: for data security reasons we don't allow the use of USB drives.
+It is imperative that copyright law is observed.

 Video and DVD workstations are also available to everyone without restriction.
 Please pick up and return remote controls from the Student Information Desk.
 Headphones are available at the workstations.